arkency/posts/posts/2017-08-30-why-we-follow-rails-repo-structure-in-rails-event-store.md

 <!-- more -->
 ## The problem

 Until recently, each of the gems lived in a repository of it's own.
 That's how you usually develop a gem and what majority of tools assume.
-Bundler for example in of it's release-helping [Rake tasks](https://github.com/bundler/bundler/blob/master/lib/bundler/gem_helper.rb#L54-L57) provides a code for tagging git repo with gem version number for a RubyGems release.
+Bundler for example in its release-helping [Rake tasks](https://github.com/bundler/bundler/blob/master/lib/bundler/gem_helper.rb#L54-L57) provides a code for tagging git repo with gem version number for a RubyGems release.

 Each gem in it own's repository provides a separation and some gems like `aggregate_root` or `ruby_event_store` can be used completely on their own.